rgbpanda/SaintsRowRebootTools/README.md

 Open Mod Folder - will open `mod_data` in sr5 and create it if it doesn't exist

-Unpatch - will read data in `mod_config` and remove applied patches
+Unpatch - will read data in `mod_config` and remove all applied patches

 # Build
 To Build exe for Windows: